Case Study

 This included:

-• explicit documentation of rationale and trade-offs to speed up decisions and reduce churn
+Documented rationale and trade-offs to reduce churn and accelerate decisions.

-• design decision tracking to maintain clarity on what was agreed, by whom, and why
+Design decision tracking to clarify what was agreed, by whom, and why.

-The outcome was a more repeatable approach to design delivery - one that supports speed without sacrificing coherence.
+The outcome was a more repeatable approach to design delivery, supporting pace without sacrificing coherence.

 What changed